 So, you noticed some thick white or yellowish funk in your baby’s mouth, huh?
 Maybe along their gums, tongue, and along the sides and roof of their mouth, too?
 It might remind you of cottage cheese curds, but they don’t wash away.
 Unfortunately, your poor little thing probably has thrush.

 Other signs and symptoms of thrush to look out for include detaching at the breast or refusing the breast (due to soreness), poor weight gain, cracked lips, a whitish sheen to their saliva, a diaper rash (the fungus can be excreted and cause a yeast diaper rash), and clicking sounds during feeding.
 Babies with thrush might also produce more saliva while feeding.
+Be careful if wiping away as it may cause bleeding and additional discomfort for the baby.

 Can you still breastfeed with thrush?